 September 19, 2018

 Professor Kristin Dana has just published a short book as part of Morgan Claypool's Synthesis Lectures on Computer Vision edited by Gerard Medioni and Sven Dickinson.
 Dana, Kristin J. "Computational Texture and Patterns: From Textons to Deep Learning."
 Synthesis Lectures on Computer Vision 8.3 (2018): 1-113.

-Professor Emina Soljanin has received a new NSF award for the project titled "Codes for Data Storage with Queues for Data Access."
-This is a three year $500,000 collaborative effort between Rutgers University (Emina Soljanin, PI) and Texas A&M University.
-Rutgers' share of this award is $309,236.
+Professor Ivan Marsic has won a new NSF award for the project titled "Activity Recognition for Reducing Delays in Fast-Response Teamwork.”
+This is a four-year $1.2M collaborative effort led by Rutgers University (Ivan Marsic, PI) with Drexel University and Children's National Medical Center in Washington, DC.
+Rutgers' share of this award is $700,000.